 What is AADR?

-The American Association for Dental Research (AADR) is headquartered in Alexandria, Va., is a non-profit organization with more than 3,500 members in the United States.
+The American Association for Dental Research (AADR) is headquartered in Alexandria, Va., is a non-profit organization with over 3,600 members in the United States.
 Its mission is (1) to advance research and increase knowledge for the improvement of oral health; (2) to support and represent the oral health research community; and (3) to facilitate the communication and application of research findings.
-The AADR is the largest Division of the International Association for Dental Research (IADR).
+AADR is the largest Division of the International Association for Dental Research (IADR).

 When is the next AADR Annual Meeting & Exhibition?

-The 43rd Annual Meeting of the AADR will be held in conjunction with the 37th Annual Meeting of the CADR, March 19-22, 2014, in Charlotte, North Carolina, USA.
-For more information, visit the AADR Annual Meeting website.
+The 45th Annual Meeting of the AADR, held in conjunction with the 40th Annual Meeting of the CADR, will be March 16-19, 2016 in Los Angeles, Calif., USA.
+For more information, go to the AADR Annual Meeting website.

 What is the JDR and how can I subscribe?